mininaim/default-theme/readme.md

 - [ ] Fix loop status in Partnes Swiper

 ### Todo
+- [ ] Add user sentence when login in
 - [ ] Clean codebase
 - [ ] Generate color palette for the theme
 - [ ] Responsiveness for all pages